Dylan Wiggins

 Dylan Patrice Wiggins (born October 5, 1995), also known as Sir Dylan, is an American singer, songwriter, producer, and multi-instrumentalist, best known for a Season 6 grand finals appearance on America's Got Talent (with hometown pop group PopLyfe), and for co-writing hit singles "Die for You", "Over Now", "Daisies", "I Hate U", and "1-800-273-8255", among others.
 His productions have appeared on albums including A Seat at the Table, War & Leisure, Motomami, Starboy, SOS, Lux, and Swag.

 Early life

-Wiggins was born in Oakland, California, to D'Wayne Wiggins (singer, songwriter, and producer of Tony!
+Wiggins was born in Oakland, California, the second of three children to D'Wayne Wiggins (singer, songwriter, and producer of Tony!
 Toni!
-Toné! fame) and Michelle Lochlin-Wiggins.
+Toné! fame) and Michelle Lochin-Wiggins.
 He attended Oakland School for the Arts, quickly immersing himself in the local music scene via "jam sessions" with classmates.

 Music career

 2010-2012: PopLyfe

 By 2010, The unofficial "jam sessions" with classmates and other local instrumentalists had evolved into a formal music group: pop band PopLyfe was created, containing Oakland Arts classmates and future stars Kehlani Parrish, Zendaya, and the Wiggins brothers, bay area native Gabi Wilson, and several other members, performing songs produced by their father D'Wayne.
 PopLyfe appeared on Season 6 of America's Got Talent, achieving a finals placement and performing with Stevie Wonder.
 The group finished fourth.
 In 2012, Parrish would leave the group due to contractual disputes, and the group disbanded soon after.